Acceptable Use of Information Technology Resources

 - Electrical appliances/devices prohibited in resident rooms: air conditioners, candle warmers, “George Foreman grills” or similar devices, halogen lamps, heat lamps, heaters, hotplates, hotpots, sandwich makers, toasters, toaster ovens and other cooking devices.
 To preserve a safe, healthy environment, Residential Life shall confiscate prohibited appliances.
 Non-approved appliances will be removed immediately upon discovery and disposed of.
 Repeat violations will lead to sanctions up to and including a loss of housing.
 Apartment Complex, Lansdowne, University Hall and New Hall residents may have one “George Foreman grill”/sandwich maker and one toaster or toaster oven per apartment in the kitchen area.

-- Residents in traditional halls may not have microwave ovens (except for approved Polarwave units rented through the University).
+- The University provides Microfridge units (combination refrigerator/freezer/microwave oven) in each traditional hall bedroom.
+Since we provide these units, we ask that students not bring additional refrigerators into the halls unless there is a unique need for a private refrigerator.
+Residents in traditional halls may not have additional microwave ovens beyond the Microfridge unites provided by the University.
 Unapproved microwaves will be confiscated and disposed of.
 Apartment Complex, Lansdowne Place, University Hall and New Hall residents may have one microwave oven per unit in the kitchen area.

 - Since meal preparation in student bedrooms poses health and safety issues, approved appliances may be used within your room for snack preparation only.
 Use your hall’s kitchen facilities for meal preparation.